Paul1nh0/jsh/README.txt

 # Note:
-moz's dharma and ifratic's domato are licanced..
+moz's dharma and ifratic's domato are Licensed (they are provided under the corresponding directorys) ^^ Modifications done by me are not part of there original code..